steinmb/beer_temperature_log/README.md

 ## Usage

-Have a look in the `examples` directory.
+Examples can be found in the `/examples` directory.

 ### Example, find all 1-Wire sensors